wilburdonovan/javascriptCalculator/README.md

 - ~~Conversion between number bases- i.e. decimal, octal, hexadecimal and binary with fractional component.~~ **Implemented 12/4/16 - 25/4/16**
-- Add a "Notebook" div similar to a paintboard to squiggle on, draft etc.
+- ~~Add a "Notebook" div similar to a paintboard to squiggle on, draft etc.~~
+    **Implemented 2/7/16**
 - A graphing tool for functions.
+- A calculator that performs operations on fractions.
 - GoogleAds styled to match the webapp.
 - ~~Re-comment all function in javadoc-ish style.~~ **Implemented 23/4/16**